- Measuring Growth

 Value-added modeling seems like a black box; how do I know it is accurate?

-You can rest assured that the EVAAS modeling will use standard, vetted statistical methods to produce valid and reliable results.
-Non-partisan, independent experts in value-added analysis have replicated models similar to the EVAAS approach over the years, and their most recent findings suggest that these models are among the most reliable, least biased, and most suitable for teacher value-added modeling (Source: McCaffrey, D.F. and J.R.
+You can rest assured that the EVAAS modeling uses standard, vetted statistical methods to produce valid and reliable results.
+Non-partisan, independent experts in value-added analysis have replicated models similar to the EVAAS approach over the years.
+Their most recent findings suggest that these models are among the most reliable, least biased, and most suitable for teacher value-added modeling (Source: McCaffrey, D.F. and J.R.
 Lockwood [2008].
 Value-Added Models: Analytic Issues.
 Presented at the Workshop on Value-Added Modeling sponsored by the National Research Council and the National Academy of Education, Board on Testing and Accountability, Washington, DC, Nov.
 13-14, 2008).

 For more details about the exact models, business rules, and customization for Ohio's value-added implementation, please click the Value Added Resources link on the login page.